Deploy your machine learning models with tensorflow serving and kubernetes

 Before going online it’s good to make sure your server works on local.
 I’m giving the big steps

-here, find more documentation in the project readme
+here, find more documentation in the project readme.

-- git clone https://github.com/fpaupier/tensorflow-serving_sidecar, create a python3.6.5
+git clone https://github.com/fpaupier/tensorflow-serving_sidecar, create a python3.6.5

-virtual env and install the
+virtual env and install the requirements.txt

-- Get TensorFlow Serving docker image:
+Get TensorFlow Serving docker image: docker pull tensorflow/serving

-subdirectory with a version number, since we are doing a v1 here let’s call it 00001 (it has to be figures).
-We do this because TensorFlow Serving docker image search for folders named with that convention when searching for a model to serve. - Now run the TensorFlow server:
+since we are doing a v1 here let’s call it 00001 (it has to be figures).
+We do this because

 # From tensorflow-serving_sidecar/